axelerant/custom-bulkquick-edit/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Custom Bulk/Quick Edit plugin allows you to add custom fields to the edit screen bulk and quick edit panels.
+Custom Bulk/Quick Edit plugin allows you to add previously defined custom fields to the edit screen bulk and quick edit panels.

 == Description ==

-Custom Bulk/Quick Edit plugin allows you to add custom fields to the edit screen bulk and quick edit panels.
+Custom Bulk/Quick Edit plugin allows you to add previously defined custom fields to the edit screen bulk and quick edit panels.

-Automatically detects custom fields that use the [manage_{$post_type}_posts_columns](http://codex.wordpress.org/Plugin_API/Filter_Reference/manage_$post_type_posts_columns) filter.
+Custom Bulk/Quick Edit automatically detects custom fields that use the [manage_{$post_type}_posts_columns](http://codex.wordpress.org/Plugin_API/Filter_Reference/manage_$post_type_posts_columns) filter to display additional columns on the edit screen.

 To use this Custom Bulk/Quick Edit plugin with custom post types, please purchase [Custom Bulk/Quick Edit Premium](http://aihr.us/downloads/custom-bulkquick-edit-premium-wordpress-plugin/).

+= Help Me, Help You =

+Do let me know how well you're able to use this plugin or not.

+This plugin grew out of the frustration of having to custom write this code for every client.
+It works best when the custom post types have already added columns to the edit screen via the [manage_{$post_type}_posts_columns](http://codex.wordpress.org/Plugin_API/Filter_Reference/manage_$post_type_posts_columns) filter.

 = Limitations =